First Week Overview for Fall 2014 Incoming Students

 - Technology staff will be available to help connect your laptop to the wireless network, setup your laptop to print to law school printers, and verify access to your Washburn e-mail account.

-A representative from the Financial Aid Office will be available in Room 106 to answer questions and address concerns.
+A representative from the Financial Aid Office will be available in Room 214U (library) to answer questions and address concerns.

 Enrollment and Section Assignments